akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/getting_started_fuse.md

 because the project came with an example.

 The route definition lives in a file called *jboss-context-xml* underneath the *Camel-Contexts* Folder of the new Project.
+To view the XML of that file simply change the mode of the editor from *Design* to *Source*.

+Note that Fuse generated the XML that Camel can understand.
+Also JAVA beans can be parts of Camel routes.
+We will use this in our own route to Liferay later.
+Switch back to *Design*.

 Simply hover over the two enlosed Camel components, and delete them mercilessly.

 Click on the remaining blue route on the canvas and edit it's properties underneath the designer.

 ![Camel route properties](img/route_properties.png)

-Change the id of the route to *_routeLiferay*, save the *jboss-context-xml*  and you're ready for the next chapter
+Change the id of the route to *_routeLiferay*, save the *jboss-context-xml*  and you're ready to go your own way.

+## Receive an ActiveMQ message with Fuse

 [Back to tutorial overview](index.md)<br>